List of Reno 911! characters: Deputy Garcia

-Deputy Sergeant Class III James Oswaldo Garcia (Season 1–Season 5, Season 7–Season 8; played by Carlos Alazraqui) is an arrogant, racist, sexist, angry and depressed former Marine helicopter pilot.
+Deputy Sergeant Class III James Oswaldo Garcia (seasons 1–5, 7–8; played by Carlos Alazraqui) is an arrogant, racist, sexist, angry and depressed former Marine helicopter pilot.
 A running gag involves Garcia firing shots at people or objects without hitting them due to his comically terrible marksmanship, and giving suspects "a little of the old stick time", in which he beats them with his billy club.
-Garcia is the first character shown in the series, in which he responds to a police call at a house.
-It is revealed that it is a surprise party, but a startled Garcia accidentally shoots a fellow officer.
+Garcia is the first character shown in the series, responding to a police call at a house.
+It is revealed that it is a surprise party, but Garcia, startled, shoots a fellow officer.

 Garcia is known to be very rough when arresting suspects, perhaps as a result of his inferiority complex.
-He has shot multiple people despite his poor marksmanship.
+Despite poor marksmanship, Garcia has shot multiple people.
 His personal life is often the subject of ridicule by his contemporaries, who mock his frequent bowel movements (Dangle once said that in the men's room, Garcia sounded like the Battle of Normandy), his excessive masturbation and his habit of drinking alone while watching Hill Street Blues reruns.
-He has a daughter whom he did not see for several years, which once prompted the other deputies to hire a stripper to pretend to be his daughter in order to elate him.
-He also has a younger sister, whose life the other deputies manage to wreck, because of their mistaken belief that she was his girlfriend and was cheating on Garcia with another man (who turned out to be her actual fiancé).
-The film Reno 911!
+He has a daughter whom he has not seen for several years, prompting Dangle to hire a stripper to pretend to be his daughter in order to elate him.
+He also has a younger sister, whose life the other deputies manage to wreck, because of their mistaken belief that she is his girlfriend and is cheating on Garcia with another man (who turns out to be her actual fiancé).
 Miami revealed that he had flown an AH-1 HueyCobra for the U.S. Marine Corps.